 Where can I take used fluorescent lamps?

-that you can dispose of your waste lamps.
+Find a location in your county that you can dispose of your waste lamps.

 Contact your local County Environmental Health Department or Certified Unified Program Agency (CUPA).

 What are the requirements I need to be aware of?